dhwanijasoliya/Real-Estate-House-Price-Prediction/README.md

 # Real-Estate-House-Price-Prediction
-prediction of house pricing using linear regression.
+Prediction of house pricing using linear regression.
 The project includes raw data cleaning, removal of outliers, and using linear regression to train the model

 # Machine learning lifecycle